Zero-field superconducting vortices and Majorana zero modes pinned by magnetic islands in correlated Rashba systems

 Having identified the above fields, we are now in a position to obtain the effective exchange field $\tilde{I}_z(\rho)=I_z(\rho)+M_z(\rho)-(g\mu_B/2)B_z(\rho)$ that the electrons of the SC are exposed to in the presence of the magnetic island.
 Note that, here, we restrict to $\rho>0$.
 If we further assume that $\xi_M$ and $\rho_I$ differ substantially, we obtain: \bea \tilde{I}_z(\rho)&\approx&\left(1+\frac{g\mu_B{\cal X}\mu_0}{2w}\right)\frac{\tilde{S}_z}{2\pi\tilde{\rho}_I^2}K_0\big(\rho/\tilde{\rho}_I\big)\no\\ &-&\big(1+\tilde{\zeta}\big)\frac{g\mu_B{\cal X}\mu_0}{2w}\frac{\tilde{S}_z}{2\pi\lambda_L^2}K_0(\rho/\lambda_L)\,, \eea

 \noi where we introduced the effective radius of the magnetic island $\tilde{\rho}_I={\rm max}\{\rho_I,\xi_M\}$.
 Note that the above approximate expression holds well for $\rho\gg{\rm min}\{\rho_I,\xi_M\}$.
-Moreover, $\tilde{\zeta}$ can be also replaced by a suitable approximate form that we have obtained in Appendix~\ref{app:AppendixB}.
+Moreover, $\tilde{\zeta}$ can be also replaced by a suitable approximate form that we have obtained in Appendix~\ref{app:AppendixStrong2Weak}.

 As it becomes more transparent in the upcoming sections, obtaining a detailed expression for the effective spin moment field $\tilde{I}_z(\rho)$ is useful for inferring the topological properties of the Rashba SC.
 Therefore, it is helpful to better understand it.
 For this purpose, we estimate the dimensionless constant $g\mu_B{\cal X}\mu_0/(2w)$.
 After considering $g=2$, $w=5\,{\rm nm}$, and evaluating ${\cal X}$ using the results of Ref.~\onlinecite{Anatomy}, we find that for the superconducting TI surface states this constant is approximately $ 9\times10^{-7}$, while for the case of a superconduc\-ting Rashba metal this quantity becomes roughly three times smaller.
-Hence, the contributions proportional to $g\mu_B{\cal X}\mu_0/(2w)$ are negligible for the cases of interest, and the effective spin moment field of the magnetic island takes the form $ \tilde{I}_z(\rho)\approx\tilde{I}_zK_0\big(\rho/\tilde{\rho}_I\big)$, with the exchange energy $\tilde{I}_z=\tilde{S}_z/(2\pi\tilde{\rho}_I^2)$.
-We remark that the contribution in the second line of Eq.~\eqref{eq:IzEffective} which is proportional to $\tilde{\zeta}$ can be safely neglected because $\tilde{\zeta}$ is found to be proportional to $(\lambda_L/\tilde{\rho}_I)^2$ with a numerical coefficient which is of the order of one.
-See Appendix~\ref{app:AppendixB} for further details.
+Hence, the contributions proportional to $g\mu_B{\cal X}\mu_0/(2w)$ are negligible for the cases of interest, and the effective spin moment field of the magnetic island takes the form: